RhetTbull/osxphotos/API_README.md

 #### `date_trashed`

-Returns the date the photo was placed in the trash as a datetime.datetime object or None if photo is not in the trash
+Returns the date the photo was placed in the trash as a timezone aware datetime.datetime object in the local timezone or None if photo is not in the trash

 #### `location`